 The breakfast features selections designed specifically for this event by Chef Axel Dirolf, the main instructor at the International Culinary School.
 Several courses are prepared by culinary students, and will include beer in the cuisine.
 Each course will be paired with a craft beer from an award-winning San Diego brewery to complement the selection.
-Transportation is available; menu and details are on the website.
+Transportation is available.

 10 a.m.-3 p.m.
 Brewery Tour “C”: Lost Abbey/Port Brewing, Pizza Port Carlsbad, Karl Strauss